Arrhythmia (Abnormal Heartbeat)

-The two kinds of Holter monitoring are: continuous recording, which means the EKG is on throughout the entire monitoring period; and event monitoring, which means data is recorded only when the child feels symptoms and then turns the Holter monitor on.
+The two kinds of Holter monitoring are: continuous recording, which means the EKG is on during the entire monitoring period; and event monitoring, which means data is recorded only when the child feels symptoms and then turns the monitor on.

 Many arrhythmias don't need treatment.
 For those that do, these options might be used:

 - Medicine.
 Doctors may prescribe anti-arrhythmic medicines depending on the type of arrhythmia and other considerations.
-Sometimes, these can increase symptoms and cause side effects, so the patient will be closely watched by the doctor.
+Sometimes these can increase symptoms and cause side effects, so the doctor will closely monitor the patient.

 - Pacemakers.
 A pacemaker is a small battery-operated device implanted into the body (near the collarbone) through a surgical procedure.
 Connected to the heart by a wire, a pacemaker can detect if the heart rate is too slow and send electrical signals to speed up the heartbeat.

 - Defibrillators.
 A small battery-operated implantable cardioverter defibrillator (ICD) is surgically placed near the left collarbone.
 Wires run from the defibrillator to the heart.
 The ICD senses if the heart has a dangerously fast or irregular rhythm and sends an electrical signal to restore a normal heartbeat.